GregRos/Patchwork/README.md

 You write code in C# or another language, and that code is injected into the target assembly according to your patching declarations.
 It is minimally transformed, fixing references to such things as types and methods, so that it remains valid at the point of injection.

-The framework was written with game modding in mind, specifically, for [Pillars of Eternity](http://eternity.obsidian.net/), though you can use it for any purpose.
-It is based, in principle, on the [IE modding framework](https://bitbucket.org/Bester/poe-modding-framework) for Pillars of Eternity, though it doesn't share any code with it at this point.
+The framework was written with game modding in mind, but can be used for any purpose.

-The framework is partially documented, including the non-public members.
-I'd welcome any help you could give in improving it, as there is a lot that could be done.
+The framework is mostly documented, including the non-public members.

-As of version 0.8.0, the framework has a launcher that allows automatic patching by the end-user.

 ## Moddable Games
 Like I said above, the library was written with game modding in mind.
 In general, you can mod two kinds of games with it: i